GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/variables/reference.md

 **Text variable**
 Compare the text (string) of a scene variable.

+**Number of children**
+Compare the number of children in an array variable.

 **Child existence**
 Check if the specified child of the scene structure variable exists.

+**Child existence**
+Check if the specified child of the structure variable exists.

 ## Expressions